Off-Road Vehicle Management Framework

 - The Forest and Range Practices Act and Forest Practices and

-- The details of registration, use and safety standards are
+- The details of use and safety standards are prescribed by

-stakeholders, such as ATV BC, UBCM and the BC Snowmobile Federation, on
+stakeholders, such as the BC Wildlife Federation, ATV BC, UBCM,the BC

 Ministry of Forests, Lands and Natural Resource Operations